-Student Assistance Office PO Box 2290, Halifax Central Halifax NS B3J 3C8 Metro telephone number: 902-424-8420 Toll free: 1-800-565-8420 Website: novascotia.ca/studentassistance
+Student Assistance Office PO Box 2290, Halifax Central Halifax NS B3J 3C8

+Metro telephone number: 902-424-8420

+Toll free: 1-800-565-8420

+Website: novascotia.ca/studentassistance

-The Financial Aid Office is available to assist students with their student assistance applications and to provide information on other types of financial assistance.
+The Registrar's Office, Financial Aid is available to assist students with their student assistance applications and to provide information on other types of financial assistance.
 Employment opportunities are available at the University for students who wish to work part-time, through the Student Works Program, library student assistants, Athletics and Recreation, MSVUSU and Chartwells.
 Most student jobs (both on-campus and off-campus) are posted on careerconnects.msvu.ca.